snlpatel001213/waves-documentation/en/waves-client/frequently-asked-questions-faq/transfers-and-gateways/payment-gateway.md

 So, you will receive coins to specified address.
 Please keep in mind, transfers **may** takes up to 120 minutes.

 **Warning**: The gateway transactions are always processing only via the Waves addresses.
 For Coinomat gateway: **3PAs2qSeUAfgqSKS8LpZPKGYEjJKcud9Djr**.
 Addresses for Wavesplatform gateways can be vary.
-Please check wallet notification during creating outgoing transfers.
+Please check wallet notification during creating outgoing transfers (see **Gateway address**):

 Coinomat gateway: